 The City's Art Collection operates on a yearly art acquisition budget of \$15,000, which enables the acquisition of two or three high quality contemporary artworks throughout the year from the Invitation Art Award, Community Art Exhibition or other exhibitions.
-In addition to the City's acquisition budget, a \$15,000 prize is awarded to the winning work from the Invitation Art Award, with the winning work being automatically acquired for the City's Art Collection, as set out in the Invitation Art Award and the judging of the award is undertaken by independent panels of professional arts industry representatives.
+In addition to the City's acquisition budget, a \$15,000 prize is awarded to the winning work from the Invitation Art Award, with the winning work being automatically acquired for the City's Art Collection, as set out in the Invitation Art Award criteria.
+The selection of artists to be included in the Invitation Art Award and the judging of the award is undertaken by independent panels of professional arts industry representatives.
 These acquisitions allow the City's Art Collection to grow and fulfil the objectives of the City's Art Collection Policy.